Item 6: Embrace the newtype pattern

 The reason for this restriction is due to the risk of ambiguity: if two different crates in the dependency graph (Item 25) were both to (say) impl std::fmt::Display for rand::rngs::StdRng, then the compiler/linker has no way to choose between them.

-This can frequently lead to frustration: for example, if you're trying to serialize data that includes a type from another crate, the orphan rule prevents2 you from writing impl serde::Serialize for somecrate::SomeType.
+This can frequently lead to frustration: for example, if you're trying to serialize data that includes a type from another crate, the orphan rule prevents you from writing impl serde::Serialize for somecrate::SomeType.3

-But the newtype pattern means that you're creating a new type, which you own, and so the second part of the orphan trait rule applies.
+But the newtype pattern means that you're defining a new type, which is part of the current crate, and so the second part of the orphan trait rule applies.
 Implementing a foreign trait is now possible:

 struct MyRng(rand::rngs::StdRng);